rmarasigan/notes/notes/networks/networking_essentials.md

 * **Class C**
 * 192.0.0.0 - 223.255.255.255

-Class D and Class E but they are normally not used to be assigned. **Class D** is used for multicast IP addressing while **Class E** are reserved IP addresses.
+Class D and Class E but they are normally not used to be assigned. **Class D** is use for multicast IP addressing, while **Class E** are reserved IP addresses.

 #### Private IP Address